c3lang/c3-web/src/content/docs/Language Overview/types.md

 ## The `fault` type

 When an [Optional](/language-common/optionals-essential/#what-is-an-optional) does not contain a result, it is Empty, but contains a `fault` which explains why there was no normal value.
-A fault have the special property that together with the `?` suffix it creates an Empty value:
+A `fault` has the special property that together with the `?` suffix it creates an Empty value:

 ```c3
 int? x = IO_ERROR?; // 'IO_ERROR?' is an Optional Empty.